Features

 Voice-over

-- Voice-over audio clips may be offline if an image is linked over a network.
-In the console enter for Avid to view all drives as media drives.
+- Voice-over audio clips maybe offline if an image is linked over a network.
+In the console enter “alldrives 1” for Avid to view all drives as media drives.

 - Consolidate or Transcode voice-over clips will fail either in a sequence or in the bin.

-- Voice-over audio files will not display the full path to an image linked over the network.
+- Voice-over audio file will not display the full path to an image linked over the network.

 XMPilot

-- Some of the category names will have a PM in front of them to avoid conflicts.
-The list of category names that will have a PM in front of them is Project, Assign ID, Creator, Title 1 (ASCII), and Title 2 (Multi-Language).
+• Some of the category names will have a PM in front of them to avoid conflicts.
+The list of category names that will have a PM in front of them are: Project, Assign ID, Creator, Title 1 (ASCII), and Title 2 (Multi Language).

 XDCAM Station